CraKane/ESANS_results/README.md

 | w/o behavior-based modal | xxx |  xxx |

+### 3. Online environment description(Reviewer5 A9)
+Since ESANS is a EBR-based model, the deploy of this model is similar to classical two-tower model.
+We select the country of #A2 to validate our model and conduct our online experiment from September 13 to 19, 2024.
+Based on our experience, the increase in traffic during the experiment is highly reliable.

 ### 1. Hyperparameter experiments for $\lambda$

 | hyperparameter setting   | #A1   |      #A2      | #A3      | #A4      |